-Jimbaran is a local community of Bali, south of Kuta and the Airport.
-Within the community, there are predominatly local stores, in paticular, a large fresh produce market in the morning and a seafood market on the beach where you can literally be amongst the fisherman still bringing in there catch.
-There is one very small shopping centre.
-And some luxury resorts and villa’s.
+Within the community, there are predominantly local stores, in particular, a large fresh food market in the morning and a seafood market on the beach where you can see the fisherman still bringing in their catch.
+There is also an open-air shopping village.

-- If you plan to spend every day in Kuta/Legian/Seminyak area, then staying in Jimbaran may be a hassle.
+THE UGLY TRUTH // Jimbaran doesn’t have as many restaurants and shops as Seminyak.
+If you plan to spend most days in Kuta/Legian/Seminyak area, then staying in Jimbaran may be a hassle.

-- Close enough to go to Kuta/Legian/Seminyak area, say even every 2nd/3rd day of your holiday.
+THE SILVER LINING // Relaxing.
+Nice Beaches.
+Close to the Airport.
+Close to Uluwatu and Bukit Peninsular beaches.
+Close enough to go to Kuta/Legian/Seminyak area, say even every few days of your holiday.

 Nice and early: Start your day with a visit to Jimbaran Bay Fish Markets

 Breakfast: Have a look at how the locals shop at Jimbaran Markets and try a traditional Balinese breakfast

 During the Day: Have a massage, go for a swim, relax on the beach or take a walk around the streets of Jimbaran